 There are burgers, and then there are steak burgers.
 If you have had a true steak burger, you know the difference.
 Steakburgers have a richer, meatier flavor, and the texture is usually a little looser than other beef burgers.
 What sets them even further apart is when you take steaks and turn them into burgers at home.
 Sounds complicated?
 Not when you have Cuisinart’s “Prep 9″ 9-Cup Food Processor.

 Cuisinart makes fantastic products (I am in love with their ice cream maker, obviously) and there was no doubt in my mind when I heard they were sending me their 9-cup food processor for a recipe post that I knew it would be up to this steak burger challenge.
 Read on and I’ll explain how you can create a restaurant-quality steak burger at home, too!

 Finding the right steak

-Skirt, flank and rib-eye are great cuts of meat and suitable for steak burgers, but for that price, I would rather enjoy them seared on a skillet and eaten as is.
+Skirt, flank, and rib-eye are great cuts of meat and suitable for steak burgers, but for that price, I would rather enjoy them seared in a skillet and eaten as is.
 Eye of round and other cheaper cuts of meat are great for steak burgers because once they are chopped in the food processor, they are no longer the tough cuts they once were.

 Creating the burgers